KennethWussmann/panthora/README.md

 - ✅ Collaborate on inventories with teams.
 [Explore collaboration](./docs/usage/teams.md)
 - ✅ Secure access with Single Sign-On (SSO).
 [Set up SSO](./docs/hosting/configuration.md#authentication)
 - ✅ Leverage advanced search capabilities through [MeiliSearch](https://www.meilisearch.com/)
+- ✅ Share your Panthora structure using Templates or use AI 🤖 to generate your inventory structure.
+[Learn how](./docs/usage/templates.md)
 - ✅ Fully responsive design, ensuring accessibility on any device, with support for light and dark modes for optimal viewing comfort.

 <div align="center">